 - 6 test tubes, a rack, and a holder

 - Lab manual & wax pencil

-See our experiment ideas below on how to use this kit for a food chemistry science fair project.
+See our kitchen chemistry experiment ideas below for some food chemistry science fair project inspiration!

 Science Fair Project Ideas: